NgModules help organize an application into cohesive blocks of functionality.

 While the bootstrapped and routed components are entry components,

-we usually don't have to add them to a module's
+you usually don't have to add them to a module's

 Angular automatically adds components in the module's